Gut health, hair loss & Collagen

 The gut microbiome (intestinal flora) is the core of our digestive system, a diversity of bacteria and microorganisms that help digest food and synthesize important nutrients.
 A balanced intestinal flora ensures optimal nutrient absorption.
 Since healthy hair requires nutrients such as vitamin E, vitamin A and vitamin D , biotin (vitamin B7), folate (vitamin B9, folic acid), cobalamin (vitamin B12) and minerals such as iron and zinc, any imbalance in the gut can jeopardize hair health.

-There are people who suffer from hair loss who already eat a fairly healthy diet, but they still have nutritional deficiencies.
+There are people who suffer from hair loss who already eat a fairly healthy diet, but they are still nutritionally deficient.
 This sets off alarm bells, and that's when it's likely that digestive issues are at the heart of their nutritional deficiency.

 Inflammation